TAbdiukov/CISSP-mnemonics/README.md

 	* **M**andatory (MAC) - **M**ilitary, and therefore strict and not scalable.
 Enforced by the OS.
 Clearances, formal approvals and need-to-know apply.

 	All other options are easier to remember,
 	* Attribute (ABAC) - attribute - flexible use of attributes, location and environment.
-For example, logins from Europe only.
 	* Role-based (RBAC) - role
-	* Rule-based (RuBAC) - rule - for example, firewalls
+	* Rule-based (RuBAC) - rule - dumb rules for robots. example: firewalls
 		* Risk-based (~~RiBAC~~ RBA, subtype of RuBAC) - risk.
-For example, login from China increases risk score.
+For example, IP from China increases risk score.

 ### Related concepts